longhorn/longhorn/README.md

       claimName: longhorn-volv-pvc
 ```

-## Setup a simple NFS server for storing backups
+## Setup a TESTING ONLY NFS server for storing backups

 Longhorn supports backing up mechanism to export the user data out of Longhorn system.
 Currently Longhorn supports backing up to a NFS server.
 In order to use this feature, you need to have a NFS server running and accessible in the Kubernetes cluster.
 Here we provides a simple way help to setup a testing NFS server.

 WARNING: This NFS server won't save any data after you delete it.
-It's for development and testing only.
+It's for TESTING ONLY.
-### Deployment

 ```
 kubectl create -f deploy/example-backupstore.yaml
 ```